 Lionel Holdsworth (1826-1901) arrived in 1868 on the last convict ship, the SS Hougomont, a white-collar criminal, having been transported for insurance fraud (apparently): he scuttled his own ship, the Severn, having been a Liverpool shipowner.
 He was joined in 1879 by his wife Margaretta, who as a free immigrant was able to receive a grant of 50 acres of land, but died in 1886.
 Holdsworth was able to employ a ticket of leave man from 1876 in his business as a clerk and accountant.
-Braeside, at 50 (now 10-12) Stirling St was built for Holdsworth, who also built the houses at 12, 14, and 16 Ord St as rented investment properties.
-Holdsworth St is named after him: it joins Stirling St at the point where Braeside used to stand.
+Braeside, at 50 Stirling St (now 10-12 and townhouses) was built for Holdsworth, who also built the houses at 12, 14, and 16 Ord Street (all extant) as rented investment properties.
+Holdsworth Street is named after him: it joins Stirling Street at the point where Braeside used to stand.
 (Seddon 2000: 62, 78, 85)

 Davidson, Ron 2007, Fremantle Impressions, FACP: 203.

 Hitchcock, J.K.
 1921, 'Early Days of Fremantle: Convicts Who Made Good', Fremantle Times, Friday 28 January 1921: 2 .

 Seddon, George, 2000, Looking at an Old Suburb: A Walking Guide to Four Blocks of Fremantle, UWAP.

 Garry Gillard | New: 4 January, 2015 | Now: 6 May, 2020